sweet-tooth-clojure/todo-example/README.md

 errors.
 These subscriptions and handlers are composed in a map and passed to the multimethod `stfc/input-type-opts`.

-`stfc/input-type-opts` is implemented for different input types:
+`stfc/input-type-opts` is implemented for different input types as
-`:text`, `:checkbox`, etc. This multimethod performs any transformations necessary so that the generic form subscriptions and handlers will work with the specified input type.
+needed: `:checkbox`, `:date`, etc. This multimethod performs any transformations necessary so that the generic form subscriptions and handlers will work with the specified input type.
 For example, the `:checkbox` implementation returns a `:default-checked` key instead of